tachyontec/Compression-Selective_Decompression/README.md

 4. **Populating Bit Arrays:**
     - The script splits each integer into parts for `L` and `U` and fills the respective bit arrays.
 5. **Output:** Prints the bit arrays `L` and `U` in binary format and the SHA-256 hash of the concatenated arrays.

+## Notes
+- Ensure the input file contains integers, each on a new line.
+- The script does not handle input errors or invalid data types.

+## Author
+- Aris Fetzian

+## License
+This project is licensed under the MIT License.